AC State Estimation

 function:

-analysis = gaussNewton(system, device)
+analysis = gaussNewton(monitoring)

 Here, the user triggers LU factorization as the default method for solving the system of linear equations within each iteration of the Gauss-Newton method.
 However, the user also has the option to select alternative factorization methods such as LDLt